-Securities Offered of our % Series C Fixed-to-Floating Rate Cumulative Redeemable to purchase additional Series C Preferred Units).
-For a detailed description of the Series C $\,$
+Securities Offered of our % Series B Fixed-to-Floating Rate Cumulative Redeemable Perpetual

-Perpetual Preferred Units, liquidation preference \$25.00 per Series C Preferred Unit (or of our Series C Preferred Units if the underwriters exercise in full their option
+Preferred Units, liquidation preference \$25.00 per Series B Preferred Unit (or Series B Preferred Units if the underwriters exercise in full their option to purchase additional Series B Preferred Units).
+For a detailed description of the Series B Preferred Units, see

-Preferred Units, see "Description of the Series C Preferred Units."
+"Description of the Series B Preferred Units."

-Price per Series C Preferred Unit \$25.00
+Price per Series B Preferred Unit \$25.00.

-Maturity Perpetual (unless redeemed by us on or after , , or in connection with a Ratings Event (as defined herein) or a Change of Control Triggering Event (as defined herein)).
-See "-Early Optional Redemption upon a Ratings Event," "-Optional Redemption upon a Change of Control Triggering Event" and "-Conversion Right Upon a that the Series C Preferred Units are originally issued, and will be payable on each Distribution Payment Date (as defined herein) when, as and if declared by the board of directors of DCP Midstream GP, LLC, which is the general partner of our general partner,
+Maturity Perpetual (unless redeemed by us on or after June 15, 2023, or in connection with a Ratings

+Event (as defined herein) or a Change of Control Triggering Event (as defined herein)).
+See "-Early Optional Redemption upon a Ratings Event," "-Optional Redemption upon a Change of Control Triggering Event" and "-Conversion Right Upon a Change of Control the Series B Preferred Units are originally issued and will be payable on each Distribution Payment Date (as defined herein) when, as and if declared by the board of directors of DCP Midstream GP, LLC, which is the general partner of our general partner, DCP Midstream GP,

-Change of Control Triggering Event.")
+Triggering Event.")